 HSK is a globally run standardised test of Chinese language proficiency for non-native speakers.
 Whether to ensure eligibility for scholarships offered by Hanban, to gain an advantage in the job market or a related academic field an HSK pass will serve you.
 And of course, for many adult learners, an exam is a great motivator for learning!

-Our Institute can offer three opportunities to sit the HSK and HSKK exams in 2017.
+Our Institute can offer three opportunities to sit the HSK and HSKK (oral) exams in 2018.
 Dates for the exams are

 Please view our short video to learn more about this global exam and read on for detailed information on the various levels and FAQs.